-- As city parking structures near the end of their useful life, evaluate parking capacity needs and the feasibility of incorporating public parking into larger, mixed-use development projects.
-Ux iD Lu - Manage downtown and central area on-street and off-street parking occupancy, time limits and rate structures to ensure they are facilitating desired usage patterns and sufficient vacancies.
-Balance the needs of businesses with those of residents. - Consider the development of a formal park and ride system, as a component of a high-capacity or express regional transit network (with express or limited stop transit service to employment centers) through partnerships with commercial property owners with under-utilized parking capacity during core employment commuting hours.
-A formal park-and-ride system is intended to increase transit use and reduce commuter parking in surrounding neighborhoods. - Evaluate the efficacy of a "Park Once" program to help reduce automobile traffic and parking in the downtown and other areas of the City.
-Evaluate the use of dedicated shuttles from peripheral parking locations, such as the Alliant Energy Center and other locations, to help manage automobile traffic accessing the downtown. - Discourage new long-term commuter parking for single-occupant automobiles in the downtown. - Ensure new parking facilities are designed to minimize or eliminate negative impacts of parking infrastructure on the surrounding area, such as traffic circulation or aesthetic impacts.
-Build parking facilities that reach high aesthetic standards.
-(D) (II) - Promote provision of shared-parking facilities to avoid oversupply of parking. - Continue to proactively study current and future parking demands and supplies, using innovative techniques such as Park+ software, to help understand parking impacts of future development on existing land uses and ensure that parking policy, supply, demand, and impacts are all adequately weighed when considering projects that have an impact on parking. - Evaluate a variety of public ownership or management options for structured parking associated with new commercial developments to encourage shared use of parking and maximize the benefit of any City investments in parking (such as is being considered in the Capital East district).
+- As city parking structures near the end of their useful life, evaluate parking capacity needs and the feasibility of incorporating public parking into larger, mixed-use development projects. (ux) (D) (11) - Manage downtown and central area on-street and off-street parking occupancy, time limits and rate structures to ensure they are facilitating desired usage patterns and sufficient vacancies.
+Balance the needs of businesses with those of residents.
+F - Consider the development of a formal park and ride system, as a component of a high-capacity or express regional transit network (with express or limited stop transit service to employment centers) through partnerships with commercial property owners with under-utilized parking capacity during core employment commuting hours.
+A formal park-and-ride system is intended to increase transit use and reduce commuter parking in surrounding neighborhoods.
+Ff P Fp - Evaluate the efficacy of a "Park Once" program to help reduce automobile traffic and parking in the downtown and other areas of the City.
+Evaluate the use of dedicated shuttles from peripheral parking locations, such as the Alliant Energy Center and other locations, to help manage automobile traffic accessing the downtown. 😝 P Fp - Discourage new long-term commuter parking for single-occupant automobiles in the downtown. 😝 🔁

+- Ensure new parking facilities are designed to minimize or eliminate negative impacts of parking infrastructure on the surrounding area, such as traffic circulation or aesthetic impacts.
+Build parking facilities that reach high aesthetic standards. (i) [[[ - Promote provision of shared-parking facilities to avoid oversupply of parking. 😝 🔃 - Continue to proactively study current and future parking demands and supplies, using innovative techniques such as Park+ software, to help understand parking impacts of future development on existing land uses and ensure that parking policy, supply, demand, and impacts are all adequately weighed when considering projects that have an impact on parking. (f) (7) (p) - Evaluate a variety of public ownership or management options for structured parking associated with new commercial developments to encourage shared use of parking and maximize the benefit of any City investments in parking (such as is being considered in the Capital East district). 😝 🕕 🕒 🔇 - In central areas where parking demand generated from future development is anticipated to be high, such as in the Capital East District, explore the potential for new public parking facilities as a way to facilitate use of off-street parking at all times. 😝 🔃 🕑 🔇